Feyerabend/vm/README.md

 language which can use a virtual machine and, as in C, it is often close to the real machine on which it runs (often denoted by "low level languages").

 ### 3. [vm3](/vm3)

 This time we slim the machine down, get rid of the many extra powerful concepts from FORTH.
 Instead we insert some "standard" concepts of call and return through the use of "activation records".

 ### 4. [chip8](/chip8)

-We have alook at an early virtual machine used for games starting in the late 70'ties: CHIP-8.
+We have a look at an early virtual machine used for games starting in the late 70'ties: CHIP-8.

 ### 5. [cmp1](/cmp1)

 ### 6. [cmp2](/cmp2)

 ### 7. [cmp3](/cmp3)

 ### 8. [cmp4](/cmp4)

 ### 9. [enkel/0](/enkel0)

-A more complete compiler for our own language, with some similarities to PL/0 and other procedual langauges.
-It runs on its own virtual machine, and thus programs written in enkel/0 can be relatively easy ported to other environments.
+A more complete compiler for our own language, with some similarities to [PL/0](https://en.wikipedia.org/wiki/PL/0) and other procedual langauges.
+It runs on its own virtual machine.
+Thus programs written in *enkel/0* can be ported to other environments without too much effort.